luke36/CS1959-compiler/README.md

        average code length:  31.323170731707318
 ```

-but with extra runtime supports, and lift variables to global ones is not practical (in the presence of GC).
+but with extra runtime supports, and lifting variables to global ones is not practical (in the presence of GC).

 ### additional features
 - `quotient`, `remainder`